endlessm/endless-sdk-flatpak/README.md

 ### Making a release

-This project uses reproducible builds, which means any commit in the endless-sdk-flatpak repository is expected to always produce the same build artifacts regardless of when it is built.
-As a result, to release a change in the Endless SDK, including changes in separate repositories such as [eos-knowledge-lib](https://github.com/endlessm/eos-knowledge-lib/) or [libdmodel](https://github.com/endlessm/libdmodel), you must create a new release of endless-sdk-flatpak.
+This project uses reproducible builds, which means any commit in the endless-sdk-flatpak repository should always produce the same build output regardless of when it is built.
+To release a change in the Endless SDK, including changes in separate repositories such as [eos-knowledge-lib](https://github.com/endlessm/eos-knowledge-lib/) or [libdmodel](https://github.com/endlessm/libdmodel), you must create a new release of endless-sdk-flatpak.

 First, use `bst track` to update the references for included code, telling buildstream to use the newest commit from the tracked git branches.
 For example, if you wish to include a change to eos-knowledge-lib, you can use `bst track sdk/eos-knowledge-lib`.
 For convenience, you can use `make update-refs` to update the references for all of the elements in this project.

 Once you have a release to test, create a new branch and make a pull request.
 Once the pull request is merged to the sdk-6 branch, the CI system will create a development build of the new release and push it to the staging Flatpak repository.

-To finish the release and promote it to production, create an annotated git tag in the sdk-6 branch:
+Before releasing to production, create an annotated git tag in the sdk-6 branch:

     git tag -a v6.0 -m "Releasing version v6.0"

-Once a tag is pushed to the branch, the CI system will create a new, stable build and push it to the production Flatpak repository.
+Next, run the [release-sdk](https://ci.endlessm-sf.com/view/Release/job/release-sdk/) Jenkins job to promote the most recent build to the production Flatpak repository.

 ### Tracking upstream runtimes